 Feeling good about my strength and muscle from these planks!

 I found that to keep myself consistent, it was important to set a reminder on my calendar.
 This ensured that I got it done every day and stayed on top of my small goal.

 Two Minutes Is More Powerful Than You'd Think

 One great thing I learned from this little experiment is that every minute in your day can be used for something powerful.
 How are you maximizing your day?
 What are you using each minute and each moment for?
 What are you wasting time on?
 Even a minute here or there dedicated to something that doesn't serve you can add up over time and deplete your emotional and physical energy.
 Channel your minutes into something that serves you.

 You'll Learn the Importance of Setting Small Goals

 If you're anything like me, you set BIG goals for yourself and often overlook the value of smaller ones.
 This was a lesson in not taking those smaller goals for granted and not undervaluing the power of adding something like this to your routine.
 If I can do a two-minute plank every day, what else can I do?
 Can I add two minutes of meditation every day?
 Maybe I could add one more strength-training move!

 This small bit of goal setting reminded me of my recent conversation with celeb trainer and Revenge Body star Latreal Mitchell.
-"Limit yourself, and set realistic goals," she told me.
+"Set realistic goals," she told me.
 "Set a goal for yourself that every day for one week, you're going to wake up early enough to eat breakfast."
-She noted that this was essentially the key to weight-loss success, but it didn't really hit home for me until I experienced my own minivictory.
+She talked about this as a key to weight-loss success, but the power of small goals didn't really hit home for me until I experienced my own minivictory.